nickrandolph/old-wpf-blog/11-MasterDetailThreeLevels/README.md

 	<ListBox ItemsSource="{Binding Source={StaticResource cvs}, Path=Lifts}" DisplayMemberPath="Name" Name="lb2" />
 	<ListBox ItemsSource="{Binding Source={StaticResource cvs}, Path=Lifts/Runs}" Name="lb3" />

 Unfortunately this does not work as expected: lb1 and lb2 are in sync but lb3 is not.
-When creating a custom view on top of a collection by using CollectionViewSource, selection and currency are in sync by default (more details can be found in my November 10 post).
+When creating a custom view on top of a collection by using CollectionViewSource, selection and currency are in sync by default.
 This is why lb1 and lb2 are in sync in this scenario.
 This markup does not use a custom view for the Lifts collection though - a default view is created internally instead.
 Default views do not have currency and selection in sync by default, which is the reason why lb2 and lb3 don't sync.

 There are at least three ways to have the three ListBoxes in sync.